-Animal Management Training Australia is a leading provider of early intervention and animal behaviour training for Vet Clinics, Council Animal Management Officers, and professionals handling animals as part of their job.
+Animal Management Training Australia is the leading provider of early intervention animal behaviour training for Vet Clinics, Rangers, Animal Management Officers, Shelter teams, and other professionals handling animals as part of their job.

 Animal Management Training Australia delivers early intervention and risk reduction training specifically designed to meet the needs of professionals regularly handling and working with high risk animals, including Animal Management Officers, Rangers, Local Laws and Shelter teams, vet clinics, dog walkers, and groomers.